mevdschee/php-crud-api/README.md

 These can be used to measure the time (in microseconds) to connect and read data from the database and the cache.

-## Custom Endpoints with Controller
+## Custom controller

 You can add your own custom REST API endpoints by writing your own custom controller class.
-The class must provide a constructor that accepts three parameters.
+The class must provide a constructor that accepts five parameters.
 These parameters will allow you to register custom endpoints to the existing router and with a callback that implements your own logic.

 Here is an example of a custom controller class: